 What is still left to finish

-Officials expect the first gas turbine to come online by the end of 2026, delivering an initial slice of the plant’s capacity.
+Officials expect the first gas turbine online by the end of 2026, delivering an initial slice of the plant’s capacity.
 The remaining turbines are due in early 2027, with full efficiency reached the following June.

 What is Guyana’s Gas-to-Energy project?

 It is a plan to bring natural gas ashore from Guyana’s offshore oil fields and burn it to generate cleaner, cheaper electricity.
-It pairs a pipeline and a 300-megawatt power plant at Wales with new transmission lines and substations to move the power to where it is used.
+It pairs a pipeline and a 300-megawatt power plant at Wales with new lines and substations to move the power to where it is used.

 When will consumers see lower bills?